The $q$ and $q^{-1}$-symmetric orthogonal polynomials in the $q$-Askey scheme, their dual polynomials and functions, orthogonality, generating functions and relations and nonterminating $q$-Chaundy double product representations: Basic hypergeometric orthogonal po ly no mials and functions

+Furthermore, the other members of the $q^{-1}$-symmetric family (also a set of symmetric polynomials in their parameters $a,b,c$) can also be obtained as $c\to b\to a\to 0$ limit cases.

-Now we give the basic hypergeometric representations of the continuous dual $q$-inverse Hahn polynomials. \begin{cor} Let $p_n(x;a,b,c|q)$ and all the respective parameters be defined as previously.
-Then, the continuous dual $q$-inverse Hahn polynomials are given by:
+Now we give the basic hypergeometric representations of the continuous dual $q^{-1}$-Hahn polynomials. \begin{cor} Let $p_n(x;a,b,c|q)$ and all the respective parameters be defined as previously.
+Then, the continuous dual $q^{-1}$-Hahn polynomials have the following terminating basic hypergeometric series representations: